turingschool-examples/whats-cookin-starter-kit/README.md

 </div>

 ## Abstract:
 This is a recipe website that uses the fetch API to display information about a variety of recipes.
 This web app also allows searching recipes by name, ingredients, tags, and allows users to save their favorite recipes!
-This is a collaborative project, created to ensure cohesive usage of newly learned concepts such as Rest APIs and array prototype methods.
+This is a collaborative project, created to ensure cohesive usage of newly learned concepts such as Rest APIs, and array prototype methods to implement CRUD functionality.
 ### User Stories:
 - Users can click on a recipe to view more information.
 - Users are able to save recipes from the main landing page as well as from inside the recipe display.
-- Users are able to click on the settings to view a graph representing which recipes are most popular across multiple users.
+- Users are able to view a graph representing which recipes are most popular across multiple users.
 ### Technical pointers:
 - The data for this website is fetched from an API endpoint.
 - Recipe display is responsive across, small, medium, and large screens, including cell phones and tablets.